RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/dynamics.md

 {:toc}

 ## 1.2.1 Prerequisites
-To get the most out of this **Dynamics module**, it’s strongly recommended that you have already completed:
+To get the most out of this **Dynamics module**, it is strongly recommended that you have already completed the course:

  **[Kinematics](kinematics)**
 - A solid understanding of robot configurations, coordinate transformations and velocity kinematics.